simple-acme/simple-acme.github.io/reference/plugins/validation/dns/azure.md

 ## Setup
 This assumes you already have your DNS managed in Azure; if not, you'll need to set that up first.
-If you are using the Azure DNS option for validation, you'll need to get certain info from your Azure Tenant, and create a service principal for win-acme to use (you'll only need to create on of these - it's basically an account that has authority to create DNS records).
+If you are using the Azure DNS option for validation, you'll need to get certain info from your Azure Tenant, and create a service principal for simple-acme to use (you'll only need to create on of these - it's basically an account that has authority to create DNS records).
 There are two ways to authenticate with Azure:

 #### Create Azure AD Service Principal Account